 \subsubsection{Grammar to Graph Transformation}

-Transforming grammars into graphs is not conceptually new, but there are some important steps which take place along the way which give motivation for later steps.
-To demonstrate the transformation process, we define a contrived grammar, \emph{expr}, in \cref{fig:expr-grammar} which we will progressively convert.
+Transforming grammars into graphs is not conceptually new, but there are some important steps that take place along the way, which give motivation for later steps.
+To demonstrate the transformation process, we define our own grammar, \emph{expr}, in \cref{fig:expr-grammar,} which we will progressively convert.

 To actually perform the conversion, each nonterminal is first expanded into a subgraph which represents its local expansion, where a node's weight represents the operation or (non)terminal and its outgoing edges are weighted by the index of the expansion (see \cref{fig:expr-nonterm-graph}).
 These graphs are then merged at the nonterminals, forming a larger graph that represents the whole grammar (see \cref{fig:expr-graph}).